iivanoo/covid-apps-observer/data/data_au/reports/resources/au.com.vodafone.dreamlabapp___3.2.0.2641/report.md

 <img src="4_star_reviews_wordcloud.png" alt="au.com.vodafone.dreamlabapp 4 reviews"/>
 </p>

-> Please add an option for unlimited data usage, i have an unlimited plan with a Samsung fold 2nd gen and would like more of its power to be used for a good cause<br> :date: __2021-02-05 20:49:42__

 > App is good but could be better.
-The platform & institutions could take cues from BOINC's Android app's advance settings & notifications feature.
+The platform & institutions should take cues from BOINC's Android app's advance settings & notification feature.
 Also, as others have mentioned, you need to keep the calculations coming at a steady rate or at least inform users if there will be a slow down.
-BOINC institutions do this - they inform users if there will be a pause for maintenance or other reasons.<br> :date: __2021-01-31 01:53:28__
+BOINC institutions do this - they inform users if there will be a pause for maintenance or other reasons.<br> :date: __2021-02-11 22:45:34__

+> I love the fact I can use this app and feel like I'm making a difference, currently I'm at home alot so when I'm not actively using my phone or I'm asleep I just let the app run, I would not recommend powering a project if your actively using the device however because it's using your phone as a processor for constant calculations it gets very hot and slows down all other stuff, but if you dont actively use your phone much while it charges it's a great tool to make a difference!<br> :date: __2021-02-09 13:29:37__

+> Like helping out<br> :date: __2021-02-08 19:40:23__

+> Please add an option for unlimited data usage, i have an unlimited plan with a Samsung fold 2nd gen and would like more of its power to be used for a good cause<br> :date: __2021-02-05 20:49:42__

 > The apps really good..
 Provides details and sources for the research you're helping with.
 Tells you the amount of time spent and problems your phone has solved.
 Best part is that it only works when plugged-in.
 So you don't have to worry about it draining your battery.
 The only drawback is that it kinda heats up the phone.
 But hey, your phone is helping humanity solve important issues without you having to anything...
 So pretty much a win-win.<br> :date: __2021-01-29 14:56:43__